 - M.S.
 Stanford University, Palo Alto, CA, USA, 2000

 - B.S.
 Cairo University, Egypt, 1997

-Professor Khaled Nabil Salama is one of the Founders of the Electrical Engineering (EE) Program and Principal Investigator of the Sensor Lab.
+Professor Khaled Nabil Salama is one of the Founders of the Electrical and Computer Engineering (ECE) Program and Principal Investigator of the Sensors Lab.
 Salama has contributed greatly to the understanding of intelligent sensors, biosensors and VLSI architectures for bio-imaging and instrumentation development.
 He is also the owner of a large number of patents of sensor technology and number generators for cryptography.

 Education and early career

 Dr. Salama received his bachelor's degree with honors from the Electronics and Communications Department at Cairo University in Egypt in 1997, and his master and doctorate degrees from the Electrical Engineering Department at Stanford University in 2000 and 2005 respectively.
 He was an assistant professor at RPI between 2005 and 2008.
 He joined King Abdullah University of Science and Technology (KAUST) in January 2009 and was the Electrical Engineering founding program chair until August 2011.
 His work on CMOS sensors for molecular detection has been funded by the National Institutes of Health (NIH) and the Defense Advanced Research ProjectsAgency (DARPA), he is the co-founder of the Ultrawave Labs, a biomedical imaging company.

 Areas of expertise and current scientific interests